An implementation of neural simulation-based inference for parameter estimation in ATLAS: Diagnostics

 Any discrepancies indicate a failure of the ensemble of NNs to correctly estimate the likelihood ratio in some part of the phase space.
 The normalization of the weights $w_i$ restricts the test to differences in the shape of the distribution.
 Examples of good reweight closure are shown in \Fig{\ref{fig:Diagnostics_1D}} to validate the $p_{\text{SBI}_1}/p_{\text{S}}$ and $p_{\text{B}}/p_{\text{S}}$, using a one-dimensional histogram of the $m_{4\ell}$ observable.
 Additional comparisons can be made by taking higher-dimensional projections of the full input phase space, but the visualization is challenging for more than two dimensions.
 The closure is also shown for high-level observables that were not explicitly used in the training, in this case, a matrix-element-based observable that is known to be good summary statistic~\cite{CMS-HIG-18-002}.

 An independent classifier, such as a deep NN or a boosted decision tree, can be trained with the goal of separating between events from class $A$ and the reweighted events from $B$ to identify any high-dimensional mismatches between the distributions~\cite{Cranmer:2015bka}.
 A perfect reweighting would lead to the failure of this independent classifier to reach the goal, indicated by an area under the ROC curve (AUC) of 0.5.
-Such \textit{classifier tests} provide a multi-dimension probe of the quality of the classifier, albeit in a limited range of the complete phase space~\cite{Krause:2021ilc,Kansal:2022spb}.
+Such \textit{classifier tests} provide a multi-dimension probe of the quality of the classifier, albeit in a limited range of the complete phase space~\cite{Krause:2021ilc,Kansal:2022spb}.The classifier test can be performed using larger NNs with bigger capacity than the NNs used to learn the density ratios.

 A related tool, the \textit{normalization closure},

 should also be explicitly verified.
 This simple test can highlight problems if the numerical precision of the training and inference are insufficient to correctly describe events with $s(x_i) \approx 0$ or $s(x_i) \approx 1$.